mtakeshi1/advent2021/README.md

 - tried to use Either[Pair, Int] instead of trait Node / case class INode / case class Leaft and ended up messing up
 - did not pay enough attention to the operation being non comunitative

+## problem 19

+## problem 20

+- image is infinite but the pixels out of bounds can 'change' after enhancing (need to keep track of what they are)
 -